marian-schulz/ABC2M21/documentation.md

 ```
 ![line continue over comments](images/line_continue_over_comments.png)

-Todo:
- * At moment the score line break is always at the end of a measure, not in the middle of a measure.

 ```
 abc cba|$abc cba|!abc cba|
 ```
 ![score linebreak symbols](images/score_line_break_symbols.png)

 #### Instruction 'linebreak'
 Over time, in response to changes in ABC standards and extensions introduced by popular typesetting programs,